Cross-user Similarities in Viewing Behavior for 360$^{\circ}$ Video and Caching Implications: Cache Performance Simulations

-\revtwo{}{{\bf Object vs byte hit rates:}} \revtwo{}{For our default settings, we have observed higher byte hit rates than object hit rates (Figure~\ref{fig:staticBW-rates}).
-For example, with four prior clients, the byte hit rates for the four representative videos range from 0.73-0.85, substantially higher than the object hit rates.}
+\revtwo{}{{\bf Object vs byte hit rates:}} \revfour{\revtwo{}{For our default settings, we have observed higher byte hit rates than object hit rates (Figure~\ref{fig:staticBW-rates}).
+For example, with four prior clients, the byte hit rates for the four representative videos range from 0.73-0.85, substantially higher than the object hit rates.}}{Figure~\ref{fig:staticBW-rates} compares the byte and object hit rates for the {\em static} and {\em explore} \revNot{videos with our default parameter settings.}{videos.} The higher byte hit \revfive{rates (than object hit rates)}{rates} suggest even better cache benefits than suggested by the object hit rate results.
+The observed differences in byte hit rate (between classes) can have a large impact on bandwidth requirements.
+For example, with four prior clients, the byte hit rate for the {\em explore} video is 0.73 while that for the {\em static} video is 0.85, implying an 80\% higher byte miss rate for the {\em explore} video.}